- National Average Bathroom Remodel Cost Ranges

 In the context of the average bathroom remodel, expect to spend anywhere from $1,000 to $9,000 on materials.
 Of course, the cost can rise exponentially if you want luxury or imported materials.

-According to the Construction Cost Index, homebuilding materials and labor are expected to rise by 14.1%, with further increases expected throughout 2023 and 2024.
-These inflation-based price increases will revolve around how quickly the government brings inflation under control.
+According to the Construction Cost Index, homebuilding materials and labor are expected to rise by 14.1%, with further increases expected throughout 2026.
+These inflation-based price increases will revolve around how quickly the government brings inflation under control and the impact of tariffs.

 In other words, previous estimates you’ve come across may no longer be valid.
 Unfortunately, materials tend to have their prices standardized, so contractors usually charge similar prices for the same cabinets.